LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 ## Learning and predicting

 In the case of the digits dataset, the task is to predict, given an image, which digit it represents.
-We are given samples of each of the 10 possible classes (the digits zero through nine) on which we *fit* an [estimator](https://en.wikipedia.org/wiki/Estimator) to be able to *predict* the classes to which unseen samples belong.
+We are given samples of each of the 10 possible classes (the digits zero through nine) which we use to [fit](https://scikit-learn.org/1.7/glossary.html#term-fit) (train) a model using an [estimator](https://scikit-learn.org/1.7/glossary.html#term-estimator)[^3] which will also be able to [predict](https://scikit-learn.org/1.7/glossary.html#term-predict) the classes into which new (previously unseen by the model) samples belong.

 In scikit-learn, an estimator for classification is a Python object that implements the methods `fit(X, y)` and `predict(T)`.